shana0440/envm/README.md

 envm init
 ```

-The command will generate a .envm directory at current directory, and contains `config` and `HEAD` file.
+The command will generate a `.envm` directory at current directory, and contains `config` and `CURRENT` file.

 ### Config